Visit

 Many Afton residents know this property for its previous owner, Father George Metcalf, an Episcopal priest, and his wife Mary.
 Metcalf served as General Patton’s personal chaplain during WWII, and with Mary, built a residence with two small guest cottages here in 1959.

 For years, the buildings and the land here served as a spiritual retreat, and Metcalf’s radio ministry was broadcast around the world from towers on the sloping hillside.
-If you’re curious to know more, read Belwin’s Creative Center: A Labor of Love.
+If you’re curious to know more, read Belwin’s Savanna Hills: A Labor of Love.

 General guidelines for visiting Belwin